Higher Gauge Theories Based on 3-groups: and models, ordinary gauge fields and gravity

 In order to circumvent the issue of coupling of matter fields, a recent promising approach has been developed \cite{MikovicVojinovic2012,MikovicStrongWeak,MikovicOliveira2014,MOV2016,VojinovicCDT2016,MOV2019} in the context of higher category theory \cite{BaezHuerta2011}.
 In particular, one employs the higher category theory construction to generalize the $BF$ action to the so-called $2BF$ action, by passing from the notion of a gauge group to the notion of a gauge $2$-group.
 In order to introduce it, let us first give a short review of the $2$-group formalism.

 In the framework of category theory, the group as an algebraic structure can be understood as a specific type of category, namely a category with only one object and invertible morphisms \cite{BaezHuerta2011}.
 The notion of a category can be generalized to the so-called {\em higher categories}, which have not only objects and morphisms, but also $2$-morphisms (morphisms between morphisms), and so on.
+This process of generalization is called the {\em categorical ladder}.
 Similarly to the notion of a group, one can introduce a $2$-group as a $2$-category consisting of only one object, where all the morphisms and $2$-morphisms are invertible.
 It has been shown that every strict $2$-group is equivalent to a crossed module $(H \stackrel{\del}{\to}G \,, \rhd)$, see Appendix \ref{ApendiksA} for definition.
-Here $G$ and $H$ are Lie groups, $\delta$ is a homomorphism from $H$ to $G$, while $\rhd:G\times H \to H$ is an action of $G$ on $H$.
+Here $G$ and $H$ are groups, $\delta$ is a homomorphism from $H$ to $G$, while $\rhd:G\times H \to H$ is an action of $G$ on $H$.

 An important example of this structure is a vector space $V$ equipped with an isometry group $O$.
 Namely, $V$ can be regarded as an Abelian Lie group with addition as a group operation, so that a representation of $O$ on $V$ is an action $\rhd$ of $O$ on the group $V$, giving rise to the crossed module $(V \stackrel{\del}{\to}O \,, \rhd)$, where the homomorphism $\del$ is chosen to be trivial, i.e., it maps every element of $V$ into a unit of $O$.
 We will make use of this example below to introduce the Poincar\'e $2$-group.